 You can transfer your ISAs at any time, but be sure to check with your current provider about any potential exit fees or penalties they may impose on you for doing so.
 Unfortunately, some providers do still charge to transfer ISAs, and these fees might be hidden in the terms and conditions.

 2. Invest at the right risk level for you

 You may decide that you have absolutely no appetite to take any risk with your money, in which case you might find that a cash option is the best thing for you.

-However, if you’re looking to put money aside for the medium to long term, and you’re willing to take on the risk of the value of your money going down as long as it has the potential to make gains, a stocks and shares ISA might be better for you.
-You can invest according to your risk profile, but beware of just investing in a single investment type (known as asset classes) as you could be putting all your eggs in one basket.
+However, if you’re looking to put money aside for the medium to long term, and you’re willing to take on the potential risk of the value of your money going down as long as it has the potential to make gains, a stocks and shares ISA might be better for you.
+You can invest according to your risk profile but beware of just investing in a single investment type (known as asset classes) as you could be putting all your eggs in one basket.

 Here at Nutmeg, we give our customers the choice of different portfolios, each one aligned to the specific level of risk they’re prepared to take.
 We then invest across a broad range of investment types.
-We also make sure that our customers’ portfolios are exposed to many different locations, asset classes and indices, opening up opportunities for their portfolios to perform well when some markets may be performing badly.
+We also make sure that our customers’ portfolios are exposed to many different locations, asset classes and indices, opening up opportunities for their portfolios to still perform well when some markets may be performing badly.

 3. Reduce your cost

 If you’ve got stocks and shares ISAs, you could be paying over the odds for the management of these.
 Transferring your ISA accounts to a new provider who charges a lower cost for management could save you a considerable amount of money.

 Getting clued up on what you’re paying and how your ISAs are performing is crucial.
 Over time, fees can add up, making a huge difference to the eventual size of your portfolio.
 Finding a low-cost provider is crucial.
 Paying 1% extra on your investment might not sound like much, but reducing your management fee by that much annually means you get to keep more of your money.